hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_photograph_of_a_starry_night_sky_with_the_milky_wa_b338f5e3-b21a-440a-b10e-191c0b5847d6-0_3.content.md

 ## Contact

 Have questions or feedback about our cosmic background?
 We'd love to hear from you!
-Get in touch with us at [email protected] or follow us on [Twitter](#) for updates and news about our latest backgrounds.
+Get in touch with us at me@pavolhejny.com or follow us on [Twitter](#) for updates and news about our latest backgrounds.

 ---